-I visited Kyoto to see one of my old friends the other day.
+I visited Kyoto to see my long-time friend the other day.
 She is a professor who travels around the world.
 She happened to be in Kyoto for the time being, so I took advantage of this opportunity to see her.

 We caught up with each other over a Kyoto-style lunch.
 I was eager to hear about her views on language education.
-I respect her for her extensive teaching experience in universities as well as her extraordinary skills in interpretation.
-She always inspires me to foster my intellectual curiosity.
+I respect her for her extensive experience teaching at universities, as well as her extraordinary skills in interpretation.
+She always inspires me by fostering my intellectual curiosity.

 We were guided to a cozy room on the second floor, where we had delicious tea and cake.
 I liked the classical interior design and the fantastic view from the window.
 We talked and talked for a long time.
 Before we knew it, it was already dark outside.
 I had an unforgettable, precious time there.